SchweizerischeBundesbahnen/flutter-oidc/README.md

 <a name="redirect-url"></a>
 ### Redirect URL

-The redirect URL must contain a scheme, host and path component in the format **scheme://host/path** and and be written in lowercase.
+The redirect URL must contain a scheme, host and path component in the format **scheme://host/path** and be written in lowercase.

 `Example: myappname://myhost/redirect`